Bee Control in NJ & SC

 Honey Bees (Honey Bees are protected due to low populations and in most cases should be removed by a Bee Keeper.
 If you are unsure as to what type of bee nest is on your property, give us a call and we’ll gladly send out a technician to look at the bee nest and identify it.)

-Hornet Control in NJ
+Hornet Control in NJ & SC

-The Bald Faced Hornet (also known as the White-Faced Hornet) is probably the nastiest and most aggressive hornet in New Jersey.
+The Bald Faced Hornet (also known as the White-Faced Hornet) is probably the nastiest and most aggressive hornet in.
 Many of our customers are surprised when we tell them how dangerous these hornets can be.
 A bald-faced hornet nest should not be messed with unless you are a pest control professional.
 Use extreme caution when near any hornet nest, especially the wild and highly unpredictable bald-faced hornet.
 It is always better to be safe than sorry when it comes to a hornet nest.

 A hornet sting can cause a person to go into anaphylactic shock, especially if they are highly allergic to insect stings.
 NJ residents should be very careful around hornet nests and it is strongly advised to call a pest control professional to deal with any hornet nest.
 Hornets come in many shapes and sizes, but nearly all hornets in NJ are aggressive and deadly.
 Numerous stings are the threat here, as hornets will attack in swarms if provoked or their nest is disturbed.
-Look out for the bald-faced hornet, New Jersey’s deadliest hornet of them all.
+Look out for the bald-faced hornet, NJ & SC’s deadliest hornet of them all.

 Our technicians provide customers with a professional and thorough hornet examination & treatment.
 Pinpointing the hornet nest and treating it is our number one priority.
 Once the hornet nest is found, our pest control technicians will devise a proper treatment plan, which may include the use of a residual insecticide spray treatment and dust treatment of the perimeter of your home.
 Hornets may have several nests in or around the home, so inspection is key to solving any hornet infestation before a hornet treatment can be planned and executed.